Vis4SciML/Landscaper/README.md

 Check out the [quick start guide](quickstart.md) for a step-by-step introduction to using Landscaper.

 ## Documentation
 The full documentation for Landscaper is available at [placeholder].
 It includes detailed instructions on installation, usage, and examples.
+You can build the docs locally by installing the `docs` extras and then running `mkdocs serve`.

 ## Installation
 Landscaper is available on [PyPI](https://pypi.org/project/landscaper/), making it easy to install and integrate into your projects.